tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 During my first session, my answer to what went poorly was a feeling of being behind on my work tasks.
 More accurately, it was my reaction to this feeling.
 I tried to "fix" the problem by working more; this meant staying later and taking fewer, shorter breaks.

-This is far from the first time I have tried taking the "work more" approach, and, sadly, even though I am writing myself a blog post to remember to do otherwise, it probably will not be the last.
+This was far from the first time I tried taking the "work more" approach, and, sadly, even though I am writing myself a blog post to remember to do otherwise, it will not be the last.
 Despite countless reminders to "work smarter, not harder," when a deadline is approaching, it is easy to fall into a mindset of throwing more time at the problem.

 ## The Right Amount of Pressure

 I acknowledge there are situations when working more is necessary.
 However, I believe these should be the exceptions, not the rule.
 While doing research for this post, I came across the [Yerkes-Dodson law](https://en.wikipedia.org/wiki/Yerkes%E2%80%93Dodson_law) which seems to align with my feeling of there being a "line" between good and bad amounts of pressure.

 > The law dictates that performance increases with physiological or mental arousal, but only up to a point.
 When levels of arousal become too high, performance decreases.